Single File Libraries¶

 Gwydion Dylan already supports a simple form of single-file library, but it has limitations that this DEP removes, specifically the inability to deal with import conflicts.

-• Make it possible to use the full power of the Dylan module system to define a library in a single file.
+Make it possible to use the full power of the Dylan module system, or close to it, when defining a library in a single file.

-• Introduce a minimum of new syntax.
+Introduce no new syntax.
 It should be obvious to someone already used to Dylan what’s going on.

 A typical hello-world application written in Dylan might look like this: